-1 INTRODUCTION
+1 Introduction

-Documentation of nutrition research in Malaysia dates back to before 1900, when investigations into the etiology and pathology of beri-beri were actively pursued in the Institute for Medical Research.
-This pioneering work on what was later discovered to be due to a vitamin deficiency in the diet, stimulated a great deal of interest into other vitamin deficiency.
+Documentation of nutrition research in Malaysia dates back to before 1900, when investigations into the etiology and pathology of beri-beri were actively pursued in the Institute for Medical Research (IMR).
+This pioneering work on what was later discovered to be due to a vitamin deficiency in the diet, stimulated a great deal of interest into other vitamin deficiency disorders.
 In the years that followed, the Institute continued to play an active role in nutrition research.
 Other institutions also contributed towards the characterisation and understanding of the nutritional problems in the country.
-Studies were carried out into other vitamin deficiencies, including xerophthalmia. rickets, pellagra, and angular stomatitis, as well as other nutrient deficiencies e.g. protein-energy malnutrition, nutritional anaemia and goitre.
+Studies were carried out into other vitamin deficiencies, including xerophthalmia, rickets, pellagra, and angular stomatitis, as well as other nutrient deficiencies e.g. protein-energy malnutrition, nutritional anaemia and goitre.

 Nutrition research in Malaysia took on new dimensions in the 1980's.
 Various other institutions in the country took on greater participation in nutrition research.
 There has been wider coverage of communities, and nutrition studies took on greater depth and scope.
 Changes in methodologies are also clearly evident.
-Furthermore, there is a definite change in the trends in nutrition research, with the change in the pattern of nutritional disease in the country as a result of socio-economic developments.
+Furthermore, there is a definite change in the trends in nutrition research, with the change in the pattern of food and nutritional problems in the country as a result of socio-economic developments.

-This paper gives an overview of nutrition research in the country, from the beginning of the century to the first half of this decade.
+This paper gives an overview of nutrition research in the country, from the beginning of the century to the early 1990's.
 For each area of research, advances or changes over the years are discussed.
-The discussions rely mainly on the bibliographic compilations of nutrition research in the country previously published by this author (Tee, 1980; 1984).
+The discussions rely mainly on the bibliographic compilations of nutrition research in the country previously published by the IMR (Tee, 1980; 1984), as well as more recent publications.
 It would not be possible nor desirable to cite all reports in this paper due to the limitation of space.
 Thus only a minimal number of references are cited, and most of these are reviews of specific topics.